Before you read this, can you do me a favour? Please take a big, deep breath. Hold that precious air for a few seconds. OK, exhale. Ahhhh.

 If we hold the image of the future we want, a beautiful, kind, and abundant future, it will help us to take the individual and collective action to close down industrial animal production, which is so far beneath what we humans are capable of.

-Future posts in this series will explore those individual and collective actions to reduce factory farming.
+Future posts will explore those individual and collective actions to reduce factory farming.
 What are your ideas?
 Please share your comments!